-- 14.1 When the tensile test from the first piece selected in accordance with 13.1 falls to meet the requirements, re-test requirements for tensile test are to be in accordance with Section 2. - 14.2 If one or both of the additional tests referred to above are unsatisfactory, the piece is to be rejected, but the remaining material from the same batch may be accepted provided that two of the remaining pieces in the batch selected in the same way, are tested with satisfactory results.
-If unsatisfactory results are obtained from either of these two pieces than the batch of material is to be rejected. - 14.3 Re-test requirements for Charpy impact tests are to be in accordance with Section 2. - 14.4 When the initial piece, representing a batch, gives unsatisfactory results from the additional Charpy V-notch impact tests referred to above, this piece is to be rejected but the remaining material in the batch may be accepted provided that two of the remaining pieces in the batch tested with satisfactory unsatisfactory results are obtained from either of these two pieces than the batch of material is to be rejected.
+14.1 When the tensile test from the first piece selected in accordance with 13.1 falls to meet the requirements, re-test requirements for tensile test are to be in accordance with Section 2.

+14.2 If one or both of the additional tests referred to above are unsatisfactory, the piece is to be rejected, but the remaining material from the same batch may be accepted provided that two of the remaining pieces in the batch selected in the same way, are tested with satisfactory results.
+If unsatisfactory results are obtained from either of these two pieces than the batch of material is to be rejected.

+14.3 Re-test requirements for Charpy impact tests are to be in accordance with Section 2.

+14.4 When the initial piece, representing a batch, gives unsatisfactory results from the additional Charpy V-notch impact tests referred to above, this piece is to be rejected but the remaining material in the batch may be accepted provided that two of the remaining pieces in the are tested with satisfactory results.
+If 14.

+batch are tested with satisfactory results.
+If unsatisfactory results are obtained from either of these two pieces than the batch of material is to be rejected.
 The pieces selected for these additional tests are to be the thickest remaining in the batch.
 14.5 If any test specimen fails because of faulty preparation, visible defects or (in the case of tensile test) because of fracturing outside the range permitted for the appropriate gauge length, the defective test piece may, at the surveyor's discretion, be disregarded and replaced by an additional test piece of the same type.

-Table 3.10 Required condition of supply and number of impact tests for normal strength steels ndition of su Batches for • Grade Deoxidation practice Products Thickness t [mm] 10 12 .5 2 25 35 50 100 Rimmed Sections A (-)) N ot applicable) TL-A For t ≤ 50 mm Any method except rimmed Plates A (-) N(-) TM(-) (3) CR(50), AR(50) For t > 50 mm killed Sections А (-) Not applica able TL-B For t ≤ 50 mm Any method except rimmed Plates A (-) A (50) N (50) TM (50) CR(25),AR(25) For t > 50 mm killed Sections Α (-) А (50) Not applica able Killed Plates, Sections A (50) Not app olicable TL-D Plates A (50) N (50) CR(50) TM (50) N (50) TM (50) CR(25) Fully killed and fine grain treated Sections A (50) N (50) CR(50) TM (50) CR(50)) Not applicable Falls Lilled and Co.
-Plates N (each piece) TM (each piece) TL-E Fully killed and fine grain treated Sections N (25) TM (25) AR(15),CR(15) Not applica able (1) Condition of supply:
+Table 3.10 Required condition of supply and number of impact tests for normal strength steels ndition of su Batches for Grade Deoxidation practice Products t [mm] 10 12 .5 2 25 3 35 50 100 Rimmed Sections Α (-) TL-A For t ≤ 50 mm Any method except rimmed Plates A N(-) TM(-) (3) CR(50), AR(50) For t > 50 mm killed Sections A (-) Not applicable TL-B For t ≤ 50 mm Any method except rimmed Plates A (-) N (50) TM (50) CR(25),AR(25) For t > 50 mm killed Sections А (-) Not applicable Killed Plates, Sections A (50) licable TL-D Plates A (50) N (50) CR(50) TM (50) N (50) TM (50) CR(25) Fully killed and fine grain treated Sections A (50) N (50) CR(50) TM (50) AR(25) Not applicable Plates N (each p TM (each - TL-E Fully killed and fine grain treated Sections N (2 TM AR(15), 25) (25) Not applicable (1) Condition of supply:A: AnyN: Normalised conditCR: Controlled rolled ofTM: Thermo-mechanicaAR: As rolled conditionCR: Controlled rolled of condition ally rolled con subject to sp pecial app (2) Number of impact tests: One set of test specimens Sign (-) means that the im See Table 3.8 (5). ten from each test batch or parts thereof, the weight of the test batch being stated in ().